-What is going on with government Covid contracts?
+Covid: Why were the government's Covid contracts challenged?

 - The use of 10 million surgical gowns was suspended for frontline NHS staff because of how the items were packaged.

-- Millions of medical gowns were never used, having been bought for the NHS at the end of the first lockdown for £122m.

-- A million high-grade masks used in the NHS may not meet the right safety standards and have been withdrawn.
+- A million high-grade masks used in the NHS may not have met the right safety standards and were withdrawn.

 - A firm is being investigated by the UK medical regulator after it was awarded a £30m contract during the pandemic.

+She has previously told the BBC through her lawyers that she never had any role or function in the company, or in the process by which contracts were awarded.

+Baroness Mone is being investigated by the House of Lords Standards Commissioner in connection to PPE Medpro.
+On 6 December, her office announced that she is "taking a leave of absence from the House of Lords in order to clear her name of the allegations that have been unjustly levelled against her".

-What was the high-priority lane?
+What was the VIP lane?

-In order to help the government choose between the huge numbers of offers it was getting, it introduced a "high-priority lane" on 2 April.
+In order to help the government choose between the huge numbers of offers it was getting, it introduced a "high-priority" or VIP lane on 2 April 2020.

-The idea was to treat offers of PPE support with greater urgency if they came from a supplier recommended by ministers, government officials or MPs and members of the House of Lords, from any party.
+The idea was to treat offers of PPE with greater urgency if they came from a supplier recommended by ministers, government officials or MPs and members of the House of Lords, from any party.

-The NAO report found that up to the end of July, about one in 10 suppliers who had been put in the high-priority lane were then awarded contracts, while the figure was less than one in 100 for other suppliers, outside the lane.
+The NAO report found that up to the end of July 2020, about one in 10 suppliers who had been put in the high-priority lane were awarded government contracts, while the figure was less than one in 100 for other suppliers, outside the lane.

-"Of course we fast-tracked the leads that we thought were most likely to get hold of the stuff fastest and they did that," the health secretary said.

 A problem was that the Cabinet Office, which led the process, was allegedly "not entirely upfront about how it was done", according to Tom Sasse from the Institute for Government.